 When it comes to fasted exercise, most people fall into one of two camps.
 The first camp says that you should never exercise fasted.
 According to this view: If you train in a fasted state, your muscles will melt like butter in a skillet.

 The second camp, on the other hand, treats fasted training like a religion.
 These folks refuse to work out unless they’ve gone 12 hours without food.
 If they train fed, they might miss out on a growth hormone peak or (gasp) a bit of fat burning potential.

 Both sides have science on their side.
 There’s evidence, for instance, that performance declines and muscle degrades during a fast.
-Conversely, there are benefits of fasted training—like enhanced endurance capacity—worth pondering.
+Conversely, there are benefits of fasted training—like enhanced endurance capacity—worth exploring.

 Me?
 I generally don’t recommend fasted training (especially for strength training, with the purpose of building muscle), but I have seen some interesting science on the topic.
 So while I’m closer to the “anti” camp, I’m not dogmatic about it and there are some situations where it may be interesting to experiment.

 Today I’ll run through the benefits and downsides of fasted training, then you decide for yourself if it’s worth trying.
 Let’s start with the elephant in the room: fat-burning.

 Do You Burn More Fat During Fasted Exercise?

 The main argument for fasted training—that you burn more fat—is logical.
 When you fast, insulin levels drop precipitously, allowing body fat to be broken apart (via lipolysis) and oxidized (burned) as free fatty acids.

 Fasting also depletes glycogen stores, which means that less glucose is available for energy during exercise.
 Theoretically, fat should replace that glucose as fuel during fasted activity.

 In practice, however, it’s more complicated than that.
 Specifically, the magnitude of fat burned depends on the magnitude of the fasted exercise.